nDriaDev/react-tools/apps/react-tools-demo/src/markdown/usePromiseSuspensible.md

 > - __options.cleanOnError=undefined?__: _boolean_
 if true, when there is an error, remove promise from cache with a delay of 20 millisecond (due to multiple renders of react strict mode).
 > - __options.invalidateManually=undefined?__: _boolean_
-if true, returns data and a function to invalidate data and revaluates promise.
+if true, returns resolved promise value and a function to invalidate and revaluate promise.
 > - __options.identifier=undefined?__: _string_
 a string to identify _promise_.
 If it isn't present, a serialization of _promise_ will be used.
 >